AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 Those glowing red eyes looked from me to Alex and a toothy grin spread across the shadow's face.
 I screamed, "No!"

 The shadow wound Alex up with his long  arms and splayed him like I stood in the real world.
 His shirt ripped from his body and tentacles of fire and ice, air and water formed above Alex.
 He tried to scream but couldn't.
-His eyes were wide, and he struggled against his bonds.
+His eyes were wide and his mouth gagged with the shadows own form.

-It was a fast reaction, the fastest I'd ever moved and the first I had ever formed fire since my early days here.
+It was a fast reaction, the fastest I'd ever moved and the first I had ever formed fire willingly.
 I was afraid of the fire, always afraid, but Alex...
-He was my friend, and Mr. Garrett wouldn't hurt him.
+He was my friend and I would save him, and Mr. Garrett wouldn't hurt him.
 I wove with quickness and clarity.
-The massive fireball flew across the space and shattered into a thousand pieces.
+The massive ball of fire flew across the space and shattered into a thousand pieces.
 The shock of my achievement knocked me out of the dream.

 I fell to my knees as Mr. Garrett sat still in his chair beside me.
 I begged.
 "No.  Please don't hurt, Alex.
 I'll do anything - everything."
-I asked and pleaded over and over again, but Mr. Garrett wasn't listening to me.
+I asked and pleaded over and over again clutching Mr, but Mr. Garrett wasn't listening to me.
 A soft wind blew my longer than usual hair even though there were no windows in the room behind the orange door.
 It felt like someone ran their fingers through my hair.
 But the only person in the room was Mr. Garrett, and he sat still as a mouse in his chair.
 It was the only response to my pleading as I tried to get back into the dream and was denied.
 My heart was racing, my blood pumping through my veins so hard it was all I could hear.

 And then without any warning, Mr. Garrett patted my shoulder, "That was well done, Nox.
 You can go today.
 That was excellent control."